 According to the Center for Science in the Public Interest, the average American drank over 38 gallons of soda in 2013.
 That’s about eight 12-ounce cans of soda each week, which makes up a huge percentage of the added sugars in the American diet.
 Many of us have a soda habit, and many are aware that it’s not a great habit to have.

 Too much sugar is bad for your teeth, increases your risk of diabetes, and can cause weight issues too.
-If you’re thinking about kicking your soda habit, it might be a difficult journey.
-But with the right methods, you can do it and make your diet healthier.
+If you’re thinking about kicking your soda habit, it could be a challenging journey.
+But with the right methods, you can do it and improve your health.

 Essential Advice To Kick Your Soda Habit Once And For All

 Whenever you want to make a big change in your life, it’s best to have a good reason to do it.
 You can remind yourself of why you’re doing it in the times when you struggle to stick to your new rules.
 Being educated about the effects of soda on your health, public health and the environment will help you decide to quit or reduce your intake.